 No. Although it’s important to us that each member appreciates where the original group came from, we now choose to cast our net wider than simply the small pool of male singers who have sung as choral scholars at Oxford and Cambridge.
 We look for the same standards of musicianship, but have found that successful candidates can come from many different institutions.
 As long as they are familiar with the English choral tradition, they are ambitious, we get on with them and, of course, they have a great voice, they’re right for the job no matter where they trained.

-Since 1968 there have been twenty-six King’s Singers – the original six and twenty replacements, each joining as somebody else leaves.
-The replacements have been one at a time, with the exception of Nigel Short and Philip Lawson who joined together, replacing two of the group’s founding members, Alastair Hume and Simon Carrington, who left together in 1993.
+Since 1968 there have been twenty-eight King’s Singers – the original six and twenty replacements, each joining as somebody else leaves.
+The replacements have mainly been one at a time, with the exception of Nigel Short and Philip Lawson who joined together, replacing two of the group’s founding members, Alastair Hume and Simon Carrington, who left together in 1993, and Edward Button and Nick Ashby, who replaced Timothy Wayne-Wright and Christopher Gabbitas in 2019.

 No. There are only ever six King’s Singers at any one time.